DodoGames7/astro-site/src/content/docs/development/unused-stuff-and-more/dodo-bot.md

 ## Music system

-Originally in 1.5.9 of Dodo-Bot, there was going to be a music system which was unfinished and had a few commands like `play`.
+Originally in version 1.5.9 of Dodo-Bot, there was going to be a music system which was unfinished and had a few commands like `play`.
 However, due to most of the hosts not allowing music alongside with discord banning music bots, this ended up being removed entirely in a later build of 1.5.9.

 ## Slash Rewrite